hitimr/NSSC2/Ex3/Readme.md

 - animate.py:         script that creates an animation for a given data file
 - task1_1.py:         script that creates output file for task1_1
 - task1_2.py:         script that creates output file for task1_2
+- task1.3.py:         using an implicit solver of first order (produce plots by uncommenting the commands in the last part of the script)
+- task1.4.py:         using an implicit solver of second order (produce plots by uncommenting the commands in the last part of the script)
 - plot.py:            script that creates plots
 - run.sh:             shellscript to run different settings and create output
 - task1_functions.py  functions used in task1_1.py and task1_2.py